GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 Neg.
 A ring of modest quality.
 Not too gaudy, but not so plain.
 *The wearer knows when a spell is being cast by someone within their perceptions, and will know the name of that spell*.

+**Wonderous Indices**, $70,000
+Unique.
+10 lbs.
+A large tome which contains within its near limitless pages a great deal of knowledge on many topics.
+Anytime a reader gazes within for the first time, *their name is written in the index which prefices its contents and a chapter which only they can read begins to fill in the book*.
+The index which precedes all other contents already has several names stained upon it as follows (Tinto, Perin Arneson, Jinora, Rezerick of Eldfas, Merzhin Wyxt, Vehemente of the Lost Light).
+If consulted while making a Alchemy, Lore, Masonry, or Spellcraft- it provides a +1 bonus to the check *or a +2 bonus if so desired*.
+Additionally, the chapter which is borne from the reader's gazing into the book holds proper material to learn a basic spell at its base level.
+The spell is determined when the character first studies the tome and will always appear the same.

+###### As a narrator, feel free to add names to this book.

 **Yoni's Promise**, $5,000
 Unique.